Generate C or C++ Code from Stateflow Blocks

 Using Simulink Coder also allows you access to Classic Accelerator and Rapid Accelerator modes.
 Accelerator modes work by generating target code, which is then used for execution.
 For more information about these modes, see How Acceleration Modes Work (Simulink).

 HIL testing allows you to test your controller design and determine if your physical system (plant) model is valid.
-For more information about HIL testing, see What Is Hardware-In-The-Loop Simulation?
-(Simscape).
+For more information about HIL testing, see Basics of Hardware-In-The-Loop simulation (Simscape).

 With the addition of Embedded Coder you can generate C or C++ code that is more compact, easier to read, and faster to run.
 Embedded Coder additionally extends the abilities of Simulink Coder by allowing you control over generated functions, files, and data.
 Further, Embedded Coder enables easy integration for legacy code, data types, and calibration parameters.
 Embedded Coder supports software standards for:

 Embedded Coder also provides support packages with advanced optimizations and device drivers for specific hardware.

 For more information, see Generate Code Using Embedded Coder (Embedded Coder).

 Design Tips for Optimizing Generated Code for Stateflow Objects